materialsproject/workshop/workshop/lessons/01_website_walkthrough/website_walkthrough.md

 Almost all Materials Project data is calculated using a theoretical technique called **Density Functional Theory** (DFT).
 Teaching the fundamentals of DFT are beyond the scope of this workshop, but if you come from an experimental background there are some important high-level things you should know:

 * DFT is an atomistic method.
-This means it needs approximate positions of atoms (and the definition of your lattice) to perform a calculation.
+This means it needs approximate positions of atoms and approximate lattice parameters to perform a calculation.

 * DFT is a first-principles method.
-This means that it uses a minimum of empirical information, and can handle unusual systems well.
+This means that it uses a minimum of empirical information, so it can handle unusual systems well, including materials that have never been synthesized!
 It scales well to several hundred atoms, but beyond that other methods need to be used.

 * However, DFT does still need some form of correction.
-The particular form of DFT used in Materials Project (GGA/PBE) systematically under-binds materials, meaning that bond lengths (and hence lattice parameters) are systematically larger than expected by 1-2%.
-We correct the resulting systematic error in our formation enthalpies by fitting to experimental formation enthalpies.
+The particular type of DFT used in Materials Project (GGA/PBE) systematically under-binds materials, meaning that bond lengths (and hence lattice parameters) are systematically larger than expected by 1-2%.
+This also results in a systematic error in our formation energies, but we can fix this systematic error by fitting our calculated data to experimental formation enthalpies.

 * DFT is a ground-state, 0 K method.
-It can calculate bulk properties well, along with electronic structure information (the shape of your band structures, for example) but it is notably bad at calculating band gaps, and systematically under-estimates band gaps by a large margin.
+It can calculate ground state properties well such as bulk modulus, along with electronic structure information (the shape of your band structures, for example) but it is notably bad at calculating excited states including band gaps, and systematically under-estimates band gaps by a large margin.
 For this reason, any screening based on band gap has to include a large safety margin of ~0.5 eV.

 * Our methods are continuously being updated.
 If you're a DFT person, you're welcome to talk to us about this!